traitecoevo/saltbush/README.md

   <!-- badges: end -->

 # saltbush
-*saltbush* processes  drone and ausplot field survey data to calculate spectral + taxonomic diversity values for assessment of the 'spectral variability hypothesis'.
+*saltbush* processes drone imagery and ausplot vegetation survey data to calculate spectral + taxonomic diversity values for assessment of the 'spectral variability hypothesis'.